Student Opportunities

 Contact: membership@members.amnh.org | 212-769-5606

 Beneficiaries of the Supplemental Nutrition Assistance Program (SNAP) in New York State are now eligible to receive a complimentary membership to the American Museum of Natural History.
 Called the Discoverer Membership, benefits include free general Museum admission plus one free ticketed exhibition—including the Davis Family Butterfly Vivarium, the Invisible Worlds immersive experience, and the Hayden Planetarium Space Show, among others—on every visit for each New York SNAP EBT cardholder and up to four of their guests.
-Learn more here.
+Explore Discoverer Membership details for SNAP recipients.
 And remember, the American Museum of Natural History offers pay-what-you-wish General Admission to all New York State residents (with ID).
 Plan your visit today!

 Elementary School